jorlebarmend/Infographic/README.md

 		  Angular/chart.js example added
 09 July - Grid chat mocks added

-12 July - Added zingchart exmaple - Stepped, and rankflow.
+12 July - Added zingchart exmaple - Stepped, horizontal gradient, and rankflow.

 please note - the auto inforgraphic generators may need to be checked to see who owns the data after they are used